Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Experiments

 \subsection{Datasets}

 We experiment with a variety of datasets from different areas within machine learning.
 To better understand the ranges of MSE for each dataset, we report a baseline obtained by taking the mean of the ground-truth training data as the prediction during test time.
-This baseline indicates the limit beyond which models are performing worse than just projecting the mean of the ground-truth data regardless of the input\footnote{With a very minimal deviation across experiments for each dataset, this threshold also applies to missing and incomplete components.}.
+This threshold indicates the limit beyond which models are performing worse than just projecting the mean of the ground-truth data regardless of the input.

 \textbf{Toy Synthetic Dataset:} We study a case of synthetic data where we control the distributional properties of the data.
 In the generation process, we first acquire a set of independent dimensions randomly sampled from 5 univariate distributions with uniform random parameters: \{\texttt{Normal, Uniform, Beta, Logistic, Gumbel}\}.
 Often in realistic scenarios there are inter-dependencies among the dimensions.
 Hence we proceed to generate interdependent dimensions by picking random subsets of the independent components and combining them using random operations such as weighted multiplication, affine addition, and activation.
 Using this method, we generate a dataset containing $N=50,000$ datapoints with ground-truth dimension $d=300$.
-Further details of the generation and exact ranges are given in the Supplementary Material.
-The threshold MSE for this dataset is $5.46$ on this dataset.
+Further details of the generation and exact ranges are given in the supplementary material.
+The threshold MSE for this dataset is $5.46$.

 \textbf{Menpo Facial Landmark Dataset:} Menpo2D contains $13,391$ facial images with various subjects, expressions, and poses~\cite{zafeiriou2017menpo}.
 Due to these variations, the nature of the dataset is complex.
 Since Menpo dataset has ground truth annotations for $84$ landmarks regardless of self-occlusions in the natural image, it allows for creating a real-life ground-truth data for our experiments.
 The purpose of using this dataset is to compare the two models on how well they recreate the structure of an object given only a subset of available keypoints.
 The threshold MSE for this dataset is $0.62$.